 Civil War Rifles Burnside Carbine (#3 Carbine) 1855

 Type: Breechloader (breechblock) Designer: Ambrose Burnside,USA Caliber: .54

 Note: Our own Union General Ambrose Burnside was the designer in 1855.
-A scapegoat at many battles including Fredericksburg and “The Crater”, he had declined command from Lincoln several times.
+A scapegoat at many battles including Fredericksburg and “The Crater” at Petersburg, he had declined command from Lincoln several times.
 He felt he did not have enough skill and experience to command such a large army.
 Possibly a better firearms engineer than a commander .
 His honesty..and skills are to be commended.